Saved-By-Grace/Gospels-Chronological-order/Gospels In Chronological Order/3 Second Year of Ministry/12 Ask Seek Knock.md

 **M12** Golden rule, treat others how you want to be treated.

 **L5-8** persistency is key, the man asked, seeked, knocked very late at night, yet his persistence and boldness is what enables him to get what he wants, God wants us to come to him the same way

+Jesus wants us to do these things as we come to him.
+It requires/teaches us to trust and rely on him and be that persistent widow in Luke 18